 Then there was the Rover Group which, despite having no new models to unveil in Frankfurt for the Rover Cars division, wanted to reinforce the importance of heritage for their three car brands – Rover, MG and Mini.
 Heritage was viewed by BMW to be an attractive asset of its British brands and they provided considerable encouragement to Rover to showcase this in a confident and intellectual style.
 At the same time this would also deliver an explicit exposition of the core values of each brand.

 When the curtains were pulled back in Frankfurt on Tuesday 9 September there were no tacky clichés to smirk at, but instead a real sprinkling of conviction from headline-grabbing design concepts and limited edition variants.
 Everything looked rosy in Crossroads country.

-To the uninitiated it was a rather odd exercise where the inspiration had actually come from a gas-turbine race car built by the Rover Company Ltd in conjunction with the Rubery Owen Corporation, owners of B.R.M, almost thirty five years previously.
+To the uninitiated it was a rather odd exercise where the inspiration had actually come from a gas-turbine race car built by the Rover Company Limited in conjunction with the Rubery Owen Corporation, owners of BRM, almost 35 years previously.
 This race car would complete a demonstration lap at Le Mans 24 Heures race in 1963 and become an official entry in 1965, finishing in tenth position overall.

 Not just the 200 BRM